 I used a split stitch for the nose – tutorial can be found here.

-Step Three: Stitch the whiskers and mouth onto the cat.
+Step Three: Next, stitch the whiskers and mouth onto the cat.
 I used iridescent floss for a little shimmer (DMC Light Effects Silver) and used the split stitch again.
 Draw the whiskers and mouth onto the cat using a white pencil before stitching.

-Step Four: The handle wraps around the entire bag and is sewn on using a blanket stitch.
+Step Four: Finally it is time to add the handle!
+The handle wraps around the entire bag and is sewn on using a blanket stitch.
 I fused three layers of black felt together to create two handle pieces that each measured 3″ x 16.5″.
-I was using sheets of felt that measured 9″ x 12″, so to create strips that were 16.5″, there were seams.
+The sheets of felt I was using measured 9″ x 12″, so to create strips that were 16.5″, there were seams.
 I staggered the seams, though, so all three layers didn’t have their seam in the same place.

 Once you have the two handle pieces created, stitch them together using a zigzag stitch.
-The handle is now ready to be sewn to the front and back pieces.
+Sew the handle to the front and back pieces.
 Start with the front piece and stitch it to the handle with a blanket stitch in white embroidery floss.
 Make sure to position the handle seams so there is one centered on the top and one centered on the bottom.
 Once the front is stitched to the handle, repeat for the back.
 The bag is all finished!
 Yay!

-I love how this little treat bag turned out and I am excited for my daughter to use it next weekend at our zoo trick-or-treat!
+I love how this little treat bag turned out and I am excited for my daughter to use it!
+Check out the rest of her little black costume!